bgshacklett/www.digital-traffic.net/docs/blog/posts/intro.md

 avoid overly expensive products, these projects are where I keep my hands dirty and my curiosity and imagination alive.

-This blog (are we still saying that?) is brand new, so expect a mix of content: deep technical dives, practical project walkthroughs, and plenty of musings on what works (and what doesn’t).
-Whether you’re a seasoned pro or just getting started, I hope this space inspires you to explore, experiment, and maybe even build something amazing.
+This blog (are we still saying that?) is brand new, so expect a mix of content as I figure things out: deep technical dives, practical project walkthroughs, and plenty of musings on what works (and what doesn’t) are all on the board.
+Whether you’re a pro in the industry or just getting started, I hope this space inspires you to explore, experiment, and maybe even build something amazing.
 <!-- more -->